Prophetesses in the Bible — Who are the women prophets in the Bible?

 So I approached the prophetess, and she conceived and gave birth to a son.
 Then the LORD said to me, “Name him Maher-shalal-hash-baz; for before the boy knows how to cry out ‘My father’ or ‘My mother,’ the wealth of Damascus and the spoil of Samaria will be carried away before the king of Assyria.”
 Isaiah 8:3 (NASB)

 In summary, the wife of Isaiah was a true prophetess and wife of the prophet Isaiah.
 Why did God not name her?
 Maybe so that she would not overshadow her husband.
 Only God knows her name.
-How fitting it is to serve the Lord in ministry and let Him give us the highest praise.
+How fitting it is to serve the Lord in ministry and to be content simply with whatever praise comes from Him.

 Anna (Luke 2:36-38)